bwaldvogel/log4j-systemd-journal-appender/README.md

 ```

 This will tell Log4j to log to [systemd journal][systemd-journal] as well as to stdout (console).
-Note that a layout is not set for the `SystemdJournalAppender` and would be ignored if given.
-This is because meta data of a log event such as the timestamp, the logger name or the Java thread name are mapped to [systemd-journal fields][systemd-journal-fields] and need not be rendered into a string that loses all the semantic information.
+Note that a layout set for the `SystemdJournalAppender` does not include the timestamp, as this will be provided by the journal viewer normally.
+In fact the layout is optional, because meta data of a log event such as the timestamp, the logger name or the Java thread name are mapped to [systemd-journal fields][systemd-journal-fields] and need not be rendered into a string that loses all the semantic information.

 ### `YourExample.java`
 ```java